-Students are allowed to enter their first hour class and class after lunch (fifth hour) up to five minutes after the bell rings; however, they are still considered tardy.
+Students are allowed to enter their first hour class and class after lunch (fourth hour on MTThF, fifth hour on Wednesdays) up to five minutes after the bell rings; however, they are still considered tardy.

 Students may not be considered tardy if they have permission from their teacher to go to their locker/use the restroom before class starts or if they have a valid hall pass from another staff member.